The Consciousness Prior: Consciousness Prior Theory

-Let $s_t$ be the {\bf observed state} at time $t$ and let $h_t$ be the high-level representation derived from $s_t$ (and from past observed values $s_{t-k}$ in the partially observable case).
-For example, $h_t$ could be the output of some kind of RNN (with whatever architecture is appropriate) that reads the sequence of $s_t$ as input and produces an output $h_t$ at each time step:
+Let $x_t$ be the {\bf observation} at time $t$ for a learning agent, and let $h_t$ be the high-level representation derived from $x_t$ (and from past observed values $\{ x_{t-k}\}$ in the partially observable case).
+For example, $h_t$ could be the output of some kind of recurrent neural network (or RNN, with whatever architecture is appropriate) that reads the sequence of $x_t$ as input and produces an output $h_t$ at each time step:

-where we call $F$ the {\bf representation RNN} or encoder and $h_t$ the {\bf representation state}.
-A core objective is to learn good representations in $h_t$, which disentangles abstract explanatory factors, in the sense that there exist a simple transformation of $h_t$ which can select the information about a single factor (its value or uncertainty about it).
+where we call $F$ the {\bf representation RNN} or encoder and $h_t$ the {\bf unconscious representation state}.
+We can think of $h_t$ as a very large vector or as a {\bf set} containing all the possible elements which could be brought to consciousness via an attention mechanism.

+A core objective for the learner is to learn good representations in $h_t$, which disentangles abstract explanatory factors, in the sense that there exist a simple transformation of $h_t$ which can select the information about a single factor (its value or uncertainty about it).
+With $h_t$ seen as a set, we can think of each element $e \in h_t$ as one of the variables over which the learner needs to form a joint distribution in order to make sense of the high-level dependencies.
+These dependencies do not have to be limited to those between elements in the same $h_t$: they could also relate elements arising at different time steps.
-We can think of the representation RNN as the content of almost the whole brain at time $t$, i.e., the representation state $h_t$ is a very high-dimensional vector (and probably sparse if we want to imitate biology), which is an abstract representation of the full current information available to the agent (beyond what is stored in the weights), thus summarizing the current and recent past observations.

-In contrast, we will define the {\bf conscious state} $c_t$ as a very low-dimensional vector which is derived from $h_t$ by a form of attention mechanism applied on $h_t$, taking into account the previous conscious state as context.
+In contrast, we will define the {\bf conscious state} $c_t$ as a very low-dimensional set which is derived from $h_t$ by a form of attention mechanism applied on $h_t$, taking into account the previous conscious state and memory as context:

+where $z_t$ is a random noise source and $m_t$ is the content of memory at time $t$.
+The memory content gets updated by possibly committing $c_t$ to memory: